Bedford Flag History: Vince Aut Morire - The Forgotten History of The Conquer or Die Flag

 You're free to republish or share any of our articles (either in part or in full), which are licensed under a Creative Commons Attribution 4.0 International License.
 Our only requirement is that you give Ammo.com appropriate credit by linking to the original article.
 Spread the word; knowledge is power!

-While the square shape evokes cavalry of old, the red color of the Bedford Flag makes it undeniably a banner of war.
+While the square shape evokes cavalry of old, the red color of the Bedford Flag makes it undeniably a cavalry flag.
 Its armored arm and sword harken back to the heraldic symbolism of the Massachusetts cavalry, which in turn dates back to the 1660s.
 The flag’s Latin motto VINCE AUT MORIE (“Conquer or Die”) is strikingly similar to the motto of several Scottish and Irish clans, and the “Victory or Death” battle cry popular among the revolutionaries.

-Although its role in the Revolutionary War is not completely certain, there is evidence to believe the flag was flown at the Battle of Concord through the diaries of Minuteman Nathaniel Page who participated in the battle.
+Although its role in the American Revolution and the Revolutionary War is not completely certain, there is evidence to believe the flag was flown at the Battle of Concord through the diaries of Minuteman Nathaniel Page who participated in the battle.

-Minuteman Nathaniel Page claimed the flag was given to his father in 1737.
+Cornet Nathaniel Page claimed the flag was given to his father in 1737.
 John Page was the Cornett of the Troop of Horse, a cavalry officer who held the responsibility of bearing the militia’s flag.
-Town records indicate that in addition to his father, Page’s uncle and grandfather were also listed as Cornetts for local Massachusetts Bay militias.
-Nathaniel, much like the other men in his family, was also responsible for the local militia flag.
+Town of Bedford and Billerica records indicate that in addition to his father, Page’s uncle and grandfather were also listed as Cornetts for local Massachusetts Bay militias.
+Nathaniel, much like the other men in his family, was also responsible for the local battle flag.

 So it makes sense that when Nathaniel Page left his home in Bedford on April 19, 1775, after being warned of British troops en route, that he would have brought the flag of his militia with him and that it would have flown during the fight that occurred that morning.
 What’s more, historians agree that Page was present for the Battle of Concord.